 I swore to myself that I would never again try a Medicare Advantage program.

-Original Medicare is relatively inexpensive, currently, $183/month for parts A and B and generally $20-100/month for part D(depending on your medication coverage needs).
+Original Medicare is relatively inexpensive, $164.90/month for part B(unless your income is over 97,000) and generally $30-150/month for part D(depending on your medication coverage needs).

 Medicare Advantage(private insurance) boasts about having no monthly charges(sometimes they don’t), but you often may end up spending a lot more money to pay for your appointments and treatment.